planetscale/cli/README.md

 ```
 brew install planetscale/tap/pscale
 ```

+* If you are using an M1 mac and have trouble installing through Homebrew, you may want to read [this](https://stackoverflow.com/questions/64963370/error-cannot-install-in-homebrew-on-arm-processor-in-intel-default-prefix-usr).

 Optional: `pscale` requires the MySQL Client for certain commands.
 You can install it by running:

 ```